-Jameson Lovelace Hampton is a non-binary adventurer located in the heart of the West side of Buffalo, NY.
+Jameson L. Hampton is a non-binary adventurer located in the heart of the West side of Buffalo, NY.

 Articles about projects Jamey has worked on